 in spite of the increased presence of Jewish references and the knowledge of Judaism the series assumes on the part of the viewer as compared to previous television series, The Big Bang Theory doesn’t depict Judaism as serving as a resource for action, identity, or meaning-making for Howard.
 (Clanton 1)

-Judaism and Jewish concepts are simply just a means to a punchline on the program, with many of the jokes coming at the expense of Howard’s relationship with his mother.
+Judaism and Jewish concepts are just a means to a punchline on the program, with many of the jokes coming at the expense of Howard’s relationship with his mother.
 The loud, apparently obese woman is never actually seen on the show, yet her booming voice is heard throughout the house.
-According to Clanton Jr., Mrs. Wolowitz has a loud, “grating, nasal, New Jersey-esque, always screaming voice” (2).
+According to Dan Clanton Jr., Mrs. Wolowitz has a loud, “grating, nasal, New Jersey-esque, always screaming voice” (2).
 Once again, Howard’s mother epitomizes the negative Jewish mother stereotype, including the traditional, east coast, New York/New Jersey accent.

-The series creator of The Big Bang Theory, Chuck Lorre, has said in interviews that, “Wolowitz is based on [my] own Jewish background as well as that of [Simon] Helberg” (Wills 1).
+The series creator of The Big Bang Theory, Chuck Lorre, has said in interviews that “Wolowitz is based on [my] own Jewish background as well as that of [Simon] Helberg” (Wills 1).
 Lorre went on to say, “Things are loud in a Jewish household . . .
 That’s just the way we talk . . .
 That was the fun of creating that off-camera mother.
 That’s how communication happens in some households, and it’s normal in that house” (Wills 1).
 It is completely acceptable and understandable that Lorre would use his own personal background and experiences to create a television series.
-The issue is that when a program is created by a Jewish man, and the one Jewish protagonist on his program is portrayed stereotypically as both weak and a mama’s boy, this is concerning.
+The issue is that in a program created by a Jewish man, the one Jewish protagonist is portrayed stereotypically as both weak and a mama’s boy.

-All of the male characters on The Big Bang Theory are quirky and nerdy, yet none of the other characters of Sheldon, Leonard, or Raj fall into prescribed stereotypes based upon their race, ethnicity, or religion.
+All the male characters on The Big Bang Theory are quirky and nerdy, yet none of the other characters of Sheldon, Leonard, or Raj fall into prescribed stereotypes based upon their race, ethnicity, or religion.
 While Sheldon is eccentric and appears to suffer from various neuroses and personality disorders (e.g., it has been debated whether he is on the autism spectrum) (Winston), he is not characterized by his religious/ethnic beliefs.
 Sheldon is an agnostic who was raised Evangelical Christian in the heart of Texas, and his character revolves around his eccentric behavior and lack of understanding of social interaction.
-Leonard’s religious background is Christian, yet his character is not framed by his religious beliefs, which only really emerge during Christmastime anyway (i.e., in the form of a tree and presents).
+Leonard’s religious background is Christian, yet his character is not framed by his religious beliefs, which only really emerge during Christmastime anyway (e.g., in the form of a tree and presents).
 Raj, originally from India, is a self-professed Hindu, yet his character revolves around his social anxieties (in the earlier seasons) and his continued lackluster love-life.
 His religious beliefs arise occasionally (e.g., in his discussion of his love of hamburgers in “The Thanksgiving Decoupling”), yet his Hinduism plays no real part in his represented persona.
 The character of Howard Wolowitz breaks from the program’s lack of focus on religious identity.